oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 Navigate to the Area Analysis section of the optimization report.
 The Kernel System section displays the area consumption of each kernel.
 Notice that the `VectorMADIP` kernal consumes way less area under all categories than the `PointerIP` kernal.
 This is due to stall free memory accesses and the removal of arbiration logic, both of which come from separating the accesses into their own interfaces.

 Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `VectorMADIP` Kernal has a lower latency than the `PointerIP` Kernal, and there are less blcoks being scheduled.
-This is because the component has access to all 3 memories in parallel without contention.
+This is because the kernal has access to all 3 memories in parallel without contention.

 ## Running the Sample